LTUC/amman-dotnet-401d2/Curriculum/Class31/lab/README.md

 Your team will be evaluated and graded at the end of every sprint for the individual milestones and overall presentation of the sprint/project.
 Each day the previous day's milestones build off each other as the project progresses.
 Stay on top of your work, **Communicate**, and work together.

-## User Stories & Guidance:
+## User Stories

-Here are the user stories for Milestone 1:

-1. (Developer 1 & 2) As a user, I would like to receive a notification after i register for an account on the site
+1. (Developer 2 & 3) As a user, I would like a way to store the items I wish to purchase in a cart within the application.

-1. (Developer 1 & 2) As a user, I would like to view specific product details
+1. (Developer 1 & 2)  As a user, I would like the ability to view my desired purchases while browsing the other products on the site.

+1. (Developer 1 & 3) As a user I would like a dedicated page where I can view all the products I wish to purpose all in one location.

 ### Guidance

-**User story 1:** Using the SendGrid tutorial, integrate it into your application so that after registration an email gets sent to the user.
-Use the repository design pattern.
+**User story 1:**  On your indivual product landing page that showcases a single product, add an "Add to Cart" that will place that individual product to the user's cart.

+**User Story 2:** Create the view component that will show all the current items in the cart.
+Place this on the individual product page, and later to be put in the checkout page.

-**User story 2:** On the browse page that shows all of the products, allow the user to click on a specific product and be redirected to an individual page with the product details.
-Show all the required information to the user for them to make an informed decision about the product.
-Use Razor Pages for this task.
-Don't add an "add to basket" button just yet. we will do that soon.
+**User Story 3:** Create a specific basket/cart page that shows all the items the user wishes to purchase.
+Remember to include the qty and the ability to do basic CRUD operations.
+Add a "Checkout" button at the bottom of this page.
+Don't have it link to anything yet.
+We will do that tomorrow.

 ### Tests